This blog may contain affiliate links. Read our disclosure policy for more info.

 Not only is the Glenorchy Walkway scenic, but it’s also really easy, accessible all year round, has tons of birdlife, and takes you to a Lord of the Rings filming location!
 That’s right, the Glenorchy Walkway is an epic hike not too far from Queenstown that’s well worth checking out.
+I also love that it’s a free activity in Glenorchy– it doesn’t get much better than that!

 But if you want to hike the Glenorchy Walkway for yourself there are a few things you should know before you lace up your shoes and leave.
 In this blog, I’ll tell you all about exploring the Glenorchy Walkway and the Glenorchy Lagoon Boardwalk.